entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 } STOMP_AGRS, *PSTOMP_ARGS;
 ```

-(In the injection code responsible for loading the DLL, we will start with a simple POC, loading the DLL "chakra.dll", ...)
-In the injection code, we will start with a simple POC by loading a DLL called chakra.dll, first, we will load it using the API LoadLibraryEx passing DONT_RESOLVE_DLL_REFERENCES
+(In the injection code responsible for loading the DLL, we will start with a simple POC, loading the DLL "**chakra.dll**", ...)
+In the injection code, we will start with a simple POC by loading a DLL called chakra.dll, first, we will load it using the API [LoadLibraryEx](https://learn.microsoft.com/pt-br/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) passing **DONT_RESOLVE_DLL_REFERENCES**

 ```c
     MmBase = Instance.Win32.LoadLibraryExA( "chakra.dll", NULL, DONT_RESOLVE_DLL_REFERENCES );
 ```

-This way, the DllMain entrypoint of the DLL is not called, and it also does not resolve the IAT, as otherwise the loaded DLL could load other DLLs and start other threads, which we do not want while performing Module Stomping.
-The standard use of LoadLibraryEx is problematic for several reasons that we will discuss later.
+This way, the [DllMain entrypoint](https://learn.microsoft.com/en-us/windows/win32/dlls/dllmain) of the DLL is not called, and it also does not resolve the IAT, as otherwise the loaded DLL could load other DLLs and start other threads, which we do not want while performing Module Stomping.
+The standard use of [LoadLibraryEx](https://learn.microsoft.com/pt-br/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) is problematic for several reasons that we will discuss later.

 We will parse the DLL header to find its .text section.